Consensys/infura-proxy-service/README.md

 # Overview

-The Infura Proxy Service provides a data caching layer between frontend application and Infura endpoints, because often times the same data is requested 10's, 100's and likely 1,000's of times from different users.

-By routing requests via a proxy service application's can better manage costs and also gain insights into what data is actually being requested by users.
+The Infura Proxy Service provides a data caching layer that between frontend application and Infura endpoints.
+By routing requests via a proxy service developers/businesses can better manage costs and even also gain insights into what data is actually being requested by users.
+Often times the same blockchain data is requested 10's, 100's and likely 1,000's of times before it's "stale" or no longer important state.

+The `infura-proxy-service` is a basic implementation.
+Demonstrating how to cache `transaction` and `receipt` requests made from the a frontend application to a blockchain node service provider - in this instance the node provider is Infura.

+## Models

+The `infura-proxy-service` repo includes several models for storing common blockchain data.

+- Transaction
+- Receipt
+- ENS

+Each model matches the data structure of succesful JSON-RPC data calls associated with `"GET_TRANSACTION"`, `"GET_RECEIPT"`

 ## Routes

-The application is divded into 2 primary application routes: infura and query.
+The server is divded into 2 primary application routes:

+- infura
+- cache

+The `infura` route(s) provide a "direct line" to the Inufra API endpoints.
+The routes exists primarily for demonstration purposes, but it's also conceivable an application might want to limit data calls to authenicated users.
+In other words, additional middleware could be added to the `express` server routes to limit access to the Infura endpoints.

+The `cache` route(s) are similar to several of the `infura` routes, but instead of directly calling the Infura API endpoints, the database is first queried for the relevant data (transactions and transaction receipts).
+If the database returns `null` then an additional request is dispatched to Infura services to retrieve the requested blockchain data.
+If Infura returns the data, it's passed back to the requesting application and also stored in the caching layer (postgres) for future requests.

 ### Infura